observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHeatmap(latencyHeatmap.getChild("count"), null, {y1: 0.5, y2: 10_000, canvas: latencyCanvas, color: Object.assign(Plot.scale({color: {domain: [0, 100]}}), {label: "frequency"}), width, label: "Duration (ms)"}))}
 </div>

 Let’s look at a couple more routes of interest.
 The ${routeSwatch("/avatar/{hash}")} route is responsible for serving avatars (profile images).
-Avatars are used throughout Observable and this is one of the most popular routes.
+Avatars are used throughout Observable and this is one of the highest-traffic routes.

 ```js
 const latencyAvatarHeatmap = visibility().then(() => FileAttachment("data/latency-heatmap-avatar.arrow").arrow());